U.S. lawmakers rebuke Secret Service over White House breach

 Any disciplinary actions, however, would be based on an internal probe by the agency, Pierson said.

-The incident was another black mark for the Secret Service, which has suffered a series of scandals including a lone gunman firing shots at the White House in 2011, a prostitution scandal involving agents in Colombia in 2012 and a night of drinking in March that led to three agents being sent home from a presidential trip to Amsterdam.
+The incident is the latest black mark for the Secret Service, which has suffered a series of scandals including a lone gunman firing shots at the White House in 2011, a prostitution scandal involving agents in Colombia in 2012 and a night of drinking in March that led to three agents being sent home from a presidential trip to Amsterdam.
 Factbox

-In another security lapse for the agency, a private security agent who had a gun shared an elevator with Obama in Atlanta on Sept.
-16, three days before the White House intrusion, a Secret Service official said.

-The man, who was operating an elevator carrying Obama and his Secret Service detail during the president's visit to the U.S. Centers for Disease Control and Prevention, aroused suspicion when he began taking pictures and video of Obama on his phone, the official said.
+The Washington Post reported after Tuesday's hearing that according to three people familiar with a separate security lapse in Atlanta on Sept.
+16, a contractor with a gun and who had a criminal record of three convictions for assault and battery, was allowed on an elevator with Obama.

 House Oversight Committee Chairman Darrell Issa, a Republican, said an internal probe was insufficient to rebuild trust in the agency.
 U.S. Representative Michael McCaul, chairman of the House Committee on Homeland Security, said he would introduce legislation to create an independent commission to conduct a top-to-bottom review of the agency.